 If the ME uses an EPS NAS security context to protect NAS messages, the NAS COUNT values are updated in the volatile memory of the ME.
 If the attempt to transition away from EMM-DEREGISTERED state with the intent to eventually transitioning to EMM-REGISTERED state fails, the ME shall store the (possibly updated) EPS NAS security context on the USIM or non-volatile ME memory and mark it as valid.

 NOTE: The present specification only considers the states EMM-DEREGISTERED and EMM-REGISTERED and transitions between these two states.
-Other specifications define additional EMM states (see, e.g., TS 24.301 [9]).
+Other specifications define additional EMM states (see, e.g., MFA TS 24.301 [9]).

 When the UE transits from EMM-DEREGISTERED to EMM-REGISTERED/ECM-CONNECTED, there are two cases to consider, either a full native EPS NAS security context exists, or it does not.